knative/docs/docs/bookstore/page-0/page-0-intro.md

 ### User Interface

-A simple frontend Next.js application that interacts with these services.
-It could be a web page where users can select a book to view its details, ratings, and reviews.
+A frontend Next.js application that interacts with these services.
+It is a web page where users can select a book to view its details, ratings, and reviews.

 ### Database Service